Monday, 20 April 2026

 SERIN

 St Cath's Sea watch (light SE and bright conditions) this morning with George, Steve, Mark, Naomi, and Andrew, produced a few bits moving eastwards: common scoters, sarnies, and an Arctic Skua etc. But yet to get really going in that respect.
-The highlight was a calling Serin just after 7am: came in from the west and landed next to us in the tamarisk - for a time calling away and just visible - before (typical of most serin encounters) departing and disappearing eastwards....
+The highlight was a calling Serin just after 7am: came in from the west and landed next to us in the tamarisk - for a time perched calling away and just visible - before (typical of most our spring serin encounters) departing eastwards....

 -